 Make your way up the eastern coast of Dominica.
 I suggest making a stop at the Kalinago Barana Aute Open Air Museum in Crayfish River, where you can learn about the fascinating culture of the native Kalinago People.

 Afterwards, continue to pretty Calibishie Village, where you can check out the impressive Red Rocks, the atmospherically overgrown ruins of an old sugar mill and beautiful Hampstead Beach, which isn’t just my favourite beach on the island, but one of the most amazing black sand beaches I’ve ever visited anywhere in the world.

 Day 7: Portsmouth

 Ten days or two weeks on Dominica allow you to take a slower approach.
 You could spend more time in some of the places mentioned above.
-Trafalgar and Rosalie both make good bases for exploring the respective surroundings and merit an extra day or two.
+Trafalgar and Rosalie both make good bases for exploring the respective surroundings and definitely merit an extra day or two.

 Otherwise, you could add some additional destinations.
 Pont Cassé in the centre of the island is a great base for some more adventurous hikes, for example to the top of Morne Trois Pitons and to Jacko Steps, location of a former camp of escaped slaves.

 You could also spend a night in Crayfish River instead of just stopping by on your way to Calibishie, giving you more time to get familiar with Kalinago Culture.
 Most importantly, a couple of additional days give you more time to soak up the unique, relaxed atmosphere of the island.